-Here is what you should expect during the first four weeks.
+Here is what you should expect during the first four weeks of withdrawal:

-Week 1: although the worst bit is usually over at this point, a lot of people find that withdrawal is still quite tricky.
-You find that the withdrawal symptoms make your nerves to be on edge, have difficulty sleeping and the craving for Xanax gets more intense every day.
-If you were taking Xanax to keep anxiety at bay, some symptoms of anxiety might return.
+Week 1: Although the worst symptoms are usually over at this point, many people find that this period of withdrawal can still be challenging.
+Withdrawal symptoms may make people nervous, give them difficulty sleeping, and create cravings for Xanax that become more intense every day.
+If people were taking Xanax to keep anxiety at bay, some of their symptoms of anxiety might return.

-Week 2: at this point, most people will not have many physical withdrawal symptoms.
-However, the emotional symptoms will still manifest quite heavily.
-The depression and irritability will always be there, and you might also have occasional mood swings.
-Insomnia might even be an issue, but thankfully the risk of severe reactions such as seizures is now mostly gone.
+Week 2: At this point, most people will not have many physical withdrawal symptoms.
+But they may still have intense emotional symptoms.
+They may be experiencing depression and irritability as well as mood swings.
+Insomnia might even be an issue, but thankfully, the risk of severe reactions such as seizures is now mostly gone.

-Week 3-4: sometime during these two weeks, you will notice that sleep will not be that difficult to come by.
-Although you might have some sleep problems over the next few weeks, you might notice that things are getting better.
-Although the physical symptoms are all but gone now, it is not uncommon to experience occasional sensitivity and headaches.
-Emotional and mental symptoms will also be there; mainly thinking about the anxiety and the need to take something to dull it down like Xanax.
-After week 4, the symptoms will have lessened by a great deal, but if you had a lot in your system, it might take a few more months for the symptoms to go away completely.
+Week 3-4: During these two weeks, people may find it easier to sleep.
+Although people might have some sleep problems during the next few weeks, they might notice that things are getting better.
+While many of the physical symptoms are gone, they may still experience occasional sensitivity and headaches.
+They may also experience emotional and mental symptoms while they think about their anxiety and their desire to use Xanax to treat it.
+After week four, the symptoms tend to fade, but people have a lot of Xanax in their systems, it might take a few months for the withdrawal symptoms to go away completely.